ppaez/pyramid_tutorial_maintain/README.rst

 Maintaining Pyramid tutorial files
 ==================================

-How to maintain the `Pyramid` tutorial files and their documentation synchronized when the corresponding scaffolds are modified.
+How to maintain the `Pyramid` tutorial source code files and their narrative documentation updated when one or more source code files are modified.

+This document is oriented to anyone contributing documentation or code enhancements to `Pyramid`.
+If the changes affect the tutorials somehow, the following information will help the contributor to include any necessary updates to keep the tutorials up to date.

+A few tool scripts are also included to assist in the process, which may eventually be automated.

 Organization
 ============